 If you suffer from anxiety, medication isn’t the only option for relief.
 These techniques, backed by evidence, are proven to work just as well, if not better, than medication for some people.
 They can be taught in therapy, or you can learn them on your own.
 Once you learn how to do them, you’ll be able to reduce anxiety if you ever need to stop or change medications.
 Here are some things you can try to calm yourself down when you’re anxious:

 - Take note of one thing you can see, smell, taste, touch, and hear.
-This is a grounding technique, which can effectively stop you from focusing on your anxiety and help you connect with your surroundings
+This is a grounding technique that can effectively stop you from focusing on your anxiety and help you connect with your surroundings.

 Mental Health Treatment Center in MA

 Anxiety is a frustrating and sometimes scary condition to experience.
-Fortunately, there’s plenty of help available!
+Fortunately, there’s plenty of help available.
 The best course of treatment for you may involve non-addictive anxiety medication, therapy, or both.
 You might also need to try a few non-addictive anxiety medications before finding what works best for you.
 Don’t be afraid to talk to your doctor about your concerns regarding addiction.
-He or she will work with you to create a treatment plan that’s both effective and provides you much-needed peace of mind.
+They will work with you to create a treatment plan that’s effective and provides you with much-needed peace of mind.

 - Dual diagnosis treatment in MA

 - Dialectical behavior therapy

 All too often, anxiety and substance use go hand in hand.
 If you’re struggling with both, it’s important to seek treatment at a dual diagnosis treatment center that can help you manage both disorders.
 At Washburn House, we offer a range of evidence-based treatment services that are designed to help you heal from both anxiety and addiction.
 We’ll work with you to create a treatment plan that addresses your unique challenges.
 Our dual diagnosis treatment center can treat a range of substance use disorders, including:

 - Opioid addiction